China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 1. Daily: Scan RadarAI’s changelog digest to flag updates affecting routing logic — e.g., “Qwen minor release adds confidence field to JSON output.”

-3. Alerting: If any metric deviates from baseline by >20% for 3 consecutive days, automatically create a ticket for the engineering team.
+3. Alerting: If any metric deviates from its baseline by >20% for 3 consecutive days, automatically create a ticket for the engineering team.

 In one instance, a minor Qwen update changed the JSON output format: from {"answer": "..."} to {"answer": "...", "confidence": 0.92}.
 Because the team spotted this change early in the RadarAI digest, they validated frontend parsing logic in staging — preventing a production outage.